Tropical Fukaya Algebras: Split perturbations

-As in the case of broken maps, for a one-dimensional component of the moduli space, the configurations with a boundary edge of length zero constitute a fake boundary, whereas those with a broken boundary edge constitute the true boundary of the moduli space.
-We define a deformed version of the Fukaya algebra by counting deformed broken maps:
+where the symbols in \eqref{eq:wtwsubase} are as in \eqref{eq:wtwu}, and in particular the orientation is computed in the same way as for broken map without base, see Remark \ref{rem:orientmap}.
+As in the case of broken maps (without base), for a one-dimensional component of the moduli space, the configurations with a boundary edge of length zero constitute a fake boundary, whereas those with a broken boundary edge constitute the true boundary of the moduli space.
+Setting the counts of the maps occurring in the true boundary to zero yields the \ainfty associativity relations, and we conclude that $CF(L,\ul \Pe)$ is an \ainfty algebra.

+Broken Fukaya algebras defined by counts of broken maps with base are independent of the choice of perturbation up to homotopy equivalence.
+The proof is similar to the proof of independence of perturbations for unbroken Fukaya algebras shown in Proposition \ref{prop:samedegree}.
+Assuming that the stabilizing divisors have the same degree, the proof is by constructing an \ainfty morphism by counts of quilted broken holomorphic disks with base.
+These are holomorphic disks with base, with the additional datum of a quilting circle on disks.
+Split perturbations differ in the sense that they are not coherent under collapsing the edges in the base tropical graph.
+The extension is straightforward because quilting phenomena take place on disk components, and all disk components are collapsed into a single vertex in the base tropical graph.
+We obtain the following result, which is an extension of Proposition \ref{prop:pd3}.